google/libphonenumber/FAQ.md

 ### What about M2M (machine to machine) numbers?

-libphonenumber currently does not support M2M numbers, but might in the future.
+libphonenumber does not support M2M numbers in general, but only in one exception case where in Netherlands 097X M2M numbers are used as regular mobile phone numbers.

-The reason for Libphonenumber to not provide M2M support is related to the lack of standardization and the need for a new Util API (not in radar for the time being):
+The reason for Libphonenumber to not provide M2M support is related to the lack of standardization and the need for a new Util API (not in radar for the time being).

-- We understand that use cases for M2M are diverse.
 We don't require that a number to be supported by the library has a human at the other end since we already accept premium rate services and they might go to an automated system instead.
-But to date we only accept ranges that a human migh call or send an SMS to.
+But to date we only accept ranges that a human might call or send an SMS to.

-- M2M numbers would violate this assumption and we'd have to evaluate the consequences for existing APIs and clients if M2M numbers would be considered valid by the library.
-Clients of libphonenumber expect `mobile` and `fixed-line` numbers to have certain affordances, such as: Reachable for voice calls (and for mobile also SMS) as well as assuming standard cost.
+M2M numbers would violate this assumption and we'd have to evaluate the consequences for existing APIs and clients if M2M numbers would be considered  valid by the library.
+Clients of libphonenumber expect mobile and fixed-line numbers to have certain affordances, such as: Reachable for voice calls (and for mobile also SMS) as well as assuming standard cost.
 This expectation is broken by the lack of M2M standardization today.

-- Many people use this library for formatting the numbers of their contacts, for allowing people to sign up for services, for working out how to dial someone in a different country, for working out what kind of cost might be associated with  a number in an advert, etc. We don't think the lack of M2M support hinders any of those use-case, but we might be wrong.
+Many people use this library for formatting the numbers of their contacts, for allowing people to sign up for services, for working out how to dial someone in a different country, for working out what kind of cost might be associated with a number in an advert, etc. We don't think the lack of M2M support hinders any of those use-case, but we might be wrong.

-- Usually M2M numbers are at least 2-5 digits longer than the usual phone numbers in the respective regions.
-Accepting them under known categories will make isPossible() test even more lenient increasing the number of false positives.
-We would like to introduce it as separate Util like PhoneNumberUtil and ShortNumberInfo.

-Conclusion: **Unfortunately we will not be able to commit for any deadline to support M2M numbers.** We recommend users to implement workarounds in their client code itself.
-Please engage with the developer community at [Support M2M numbers](https://issuetracker.google.com/issues/74493346) with further information.
+At the moment Libphonenumber can only support phone numbers that can be dialled by us, not by machines.
+If you found any humanly diallable M2M numbers that library is not supporting, please raise an [issue here](http://issuetracker.google.com/issues/new?component=192347) with all authoritative and specific documentation such as government sources, which have varied definitions.

+### Why supporting only NL M2M numbers?; Are we sure all 097X numbers are MOBILE?

+Official authority has [explicitly stated](https://www.acm.nl/en/publications/information-about-dutch-097-numbers-non-dutch-providers) that this range “should be made accessible, just like other, regular number series from the Netherlands” and that “you can set up a voice and SMS connection towards prefix +31-97 in the same way as you have done already with the +31-6 series.[...] you should enable your systems for voice telephony for the numbers in the +31-97 series”.
+This means, however, that there might be cases where the library would categorise a number as a valid mobile number, but in reality, the particular number is used as pure M2M, is not SMS or voice-enabled.
+There is not much we can do from our side about this, since we always follow official guidelines.

+Therefore, clients should be aware that there is possibility of false positives in NL MOBILE category.
+The library will continue to not support M2M numbers in general.

 ### What about numbers that are only valid for a set of subscribers?